infominer33/infominer33.github.io/_pages/transcripts/Public-vs-Private-enterprises-blockchain-R3-Consensys.md

 This is not a perfect transcription, but I took the youtube autotranscribe, and quickly broke up the text so it would be easier to navigate\reference.
 I also snipped some of the introduction banter and skipped ahead to the debate.

 I'm considering paring down the text quite a bit more, because the spoken word doesn't always translate to text perfectly.

+{% include video id="uArb9Hs3yxg" provider="youtube" %}

+I'll also include the youtube video I created, so if you are stuck, you can search through the transcript to a particular part of the discussion.

 ### Introduction